gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

   - Short Story
   - Fiction
 ---
 Appa disappeared, although, his body was there in front of me on the hospital bed.
-Through tears, I recalled the truth that life had taught me, and I smiled.
+Through tears, I recalled the hard truth that life had taught me, and I smiled.
 And once again, I hoped the desperation will disappear soon, like it had 30 years ago when I was 17 years old.

 It was a usual Monday morning, sky was clear, and Appa was at the breakfast table, precisely at seven.